Basic Law Enforcement Training (BLET)

 3. Participate in an in-person meeting with BLET staff to review documentation and medical forms.

-The academy meets primarily from 8 a.m. to 6 p.m., Monday through Friday, for 17 weeks on GTCC's Jamestown Campus.
-It is offered at a minimum of twice each year: January-May and August-December.
+The academy meets primarily from 8 a.m. to 6 p.m.
+Monday through Friday for 17 weeks on GTCC's Jamestown Campus.
+The classes are offered a minimum of twice each year: January-May and August-December.
 On occasion, there will be required evening classes.

 Upcoming sessions will begin on April 1, 2024, and Aug.
 1, 2024.

 Financial aid is available if you qualify.
-Please visit the Financial Aid web page or contact the Financial Aid office at (336) 334-4822 Option 3.
+Please visit the Financial Aid or call the Financial Aid office at 336-334-4822, option 3.

-There is a cost of approximately $800 for uniforms, textbooks, and supplies.
+The cost is about $800 for uniforms, textbooks, and supplies.
 Course tuition will be waived for you with a signed sponsorship from an appropriate in-state law enforcement agency.

 2. You must be 20 years old at the time of registration.